 History of Cowtown

-Cowtown was built in the seventies by Ron Nix, a Hollywood stuntman who moved to Arizona with his wife and a dream to create a real old west atmosphere, somthin’ like Old Tucson I guess.
+Cowtown Range, originally known as “A Day in the West” and later as “Cowtown” was built in the seventies by Ron Nix, a Hollywood stuntman who moved to Arizona with his wife and a dream to create a real old west atmosphere, something like Old Tucson.

-Anyway, he brought a lot with him – teaching stuntmen, havin’ rodeo, letting his students perform in the public eye, encouraging’ Civil War reenactment and completin’ a town which served as the basic set for a lot of movies.
-The reenactments sort of opened the door for cowboy action shootin’ which is where our club comes in.
+Anyway, he brought a lot with him – stuntmen, rodeos, public performances, Civil War reenactments and completing a western town which served as the basic set for a lot of movies and western events.
+The reenactments opened the door for cowboy action shooting which is where our Club comes in.

-Back in those days a bunch of guys and gals got together in the desert every Sunday morning for shootin’ and experimented with targets, scenarios and all of that stuff and had a hoot doin’ it.
-Finally, they came up with the idea of formin’ a club and, although not the first of the cowboy shootin’ groups, in 1982 they became the first organized Cowboy Action Club and established and incorporated safety guidelines which SASS, who actually came into being somewhat later, has put into place for world wide expansion of the sport.
+Back in those days a bunch of guys and gals got together in the desert every Sunday morning for shooting and experimented with targets, scenarios and all of that stuff and had a hoot doing it.
+Finally, they came up with the idea of forming a club and, although not the first of the cowboy shooting groups, in 1982 they became the first organized Cowboy Action Shooting Club with established rules and safety guidelines.

-He never lost sight of keeping safety always first, but still maintaining the fun and seeing the smiles on peoples’ faces knowing they had a good time.
-He knew that many would come here and move on, but believed that this was good because they had developed.
-However, he believed that Cowtown would draw them back because of the wonderful posses which welcome new shooters and help them to become part of the cowboy family and really enjoy the sport.
+Don never lost sight of keeping safety first, but insured the sport was still fun.
+He enjoyed seeing the smiles on peoples faces knowing they had a good time.
+He knew that many would come here and move on, but believed that this was good because they had developed a love for the shooting sports.
+He believed that Cowtown would draw them back because of the wonderful welcome new shooters received to help them become part of the cowboy family and really enjoy the sport.

 image003